-STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020
+STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2022

 § 1.
-NAME:
+Name

-Association of Bodynamic Psychology (ABP)
+Association of Bodynamic Psychology (the “ABP”)

 2.3 The ABP will seek to promote for the benefit of the public the relief of involuntary emotional suffering, the prevention of mental illness and disorder and the improvement of quality of life and well-being.

-2.5 The ABP also publishes ‘A Statement of Ethical Principles’ and requires that all Bodynamic Teachers, therapist’s, and students conform to this.
+2.5 The ABP also publishes a Statement of Ethical Principles (the “Ethical Principles”) and requires that all Bodynamic Teachers, Bodynamic Coordinators and other Individual Members of the ABP conform to this.

 § 3 Means to realize the purpose of the ABP

 The purpose of the association should be realized through idealistic and material means.
-Idealistic means could include lectures, meetings, research, publication of a Journal (the International Journal of Psychotherapy) and a library.
-The material means could include
+Idealistic means could include lectures, meetings, research, publication of a journal (the “International Journal of Bodynamic Psychology”) and a library.
+Material means could include admission fees, annual membership fees and contributions, conference fees and other proceeds.

 § 4 Membership

-4.2.4 Honorary Positions: The Governing Board can recommend people for honorary positions.
+4.2 Honorary Positions: The Governing Board can recommend people for honorary positions.
 These need to be ratified at a General Meeting.

-4.2.5 Honorary members shall be persons who have been significantly involved with the ABP or Bodynamic International ApS, recommended by the Governing Board.
+4.2.1Honorary members shall be persons who have been significantly involved with the ABP or Bodynamic International ApS, recommended by the Governing Board.

-4.2.6 People in honorary positions do not pay membership fees.
+4.2.2 People in honorary positions do not pay membership fees.

-4.3 Supportive members: Shall be persons who of personal effort and/or financial support promote the interest of ABP.
+4.3 Supportive Members: Shall be persons who of personal effort and/or financial support promote the interest of ABP.
 The Governing Board will appoint supportive members.

 Termination of Membership

-4.8 In case of not meeting any more the requirements for ABP membership, or in case of acting against the interests of the Association or contrary to the Ethical Principles, or any other complaint about a member, the complaint shall be made in writing to the Chairman.
-The Chairman shall send the issues to the appropriate committee, that then reports to the Governing Board.
+4.8 In case of not meeting any more the requirements for ABP membership, or in case of acting against the interests of the ABP or contrary to the Ethical Principles, or any other complaint about a member, the complaint shall be made in writing to the Chairman.
+The Chairman shall send the issues to the Ethics Committee, that then reports to the Governing Board.
 If the Governing Board comes to the decision that the complaint is legitimate, it will require the member in question either to fulfil the requirements of the Governing Board or to withdraw from the ABP.
 The membership can be suspended or excluded by a 2/3 decision of the Governing Board.
 A suspended or excluded member has the right of appeal to the next General Meeting.

 § 5 The General Meeting

-• Appointment of tellers and moderator.
+• Appointment of tellers and moderator for the GM.

 • The annual reports from the Chairman, the General Secretary, the Registrar, and any other elected or appointed Officer of the ABP